-In December 2021, the GIAJ updated the Guide to reflect the information on the recent environment surrounding insurance solicitation.
+In February 2023, the GIAJ updated the Guide to reflect the information on the recent environment surrounding insurance solicitation.

-Examples of efforts by the GIAJ member companies
+Examples of efforts by GIAJ member companies

-• Introduction of unique sales qualification systems
+Introduction of unique sales qualification systems

-Some of the GIAJ member companies have introduced their own unique sales qualification systems, such as sales qualification specifically for selling third sector products (medical insurance, cancer insurance, etc.), etc.
+Some GIAJ member companies have introduced their own sales qualification systems, such as sales qualifications specializing in third-sector products (medical insurance, cancer insurance, etc.), etc.

-• Implementation of customer questionnaires regarding solicitation
+Implementation of customer questionnaires regarding solicitation